Giuseppe Parini: Biography

-He was associated with the Accademia della Crusca.
+Parini was more sympathetic with the philosophes of the first half of the century than those of the second half (Voltaire, Rousseau), whom he qualifies as “new sophists.”
+His role as a moralist of happiness conforms totally to the ideology of enlightened Lombard reformism, the protagonists of which were the ministers and functionaries of the Austrian government.
 Parini's work was accepted by younger poets mainly as a lesson in morality and freedom of thought.
-Ugo Foscolo, who met Parini in Milan, portrayed him as a serious, dignified person in Ultime lettere di Jacopo Ortis and criticized the rich and corrupt town which had forgotten him, in Dei sepolcri.
+Ugo Foscolo, who met Parini in Milan, portrayed him as a serious, dignified person in Ultime lettere di Jacopo Ortis and criticized the rich and corrupt town which had forgotten him, in Dei Sepolcri.